RWTH-EBC/AgentLib-FlexQuant/docs/source/index.rst

 ===============================================

 This project is a plugin for the AgentLib.
 This agent-based framework employs model predictive control (MPC) to quantify flexibility offers of electricity usage of building energy systems (BES) during operation.
+The code is published in this GitHub repo.

 .. toctree::
  :maxdepth: 2